ckftahadlangit/Locking-Dance-Style-Classification/README.md

 ## Extracting features

-Before you can run the `lstm` and `mlp`, you need to extract features from the images with the CNN.
+Before you can run the `lstm`, you need to extract features from the images with the CNN.
 This is done by running `extract_features.py`.
-On my Dell with a GeFore 960m GPU, this takes about 8 hours.
-If you want to limit to just the first N classes, you can set that option in the file.

 ## Training models